usmcs-pdcc/2016-edison-workshop/README.md

 Intel Edison Workshop 2016
 --------------------------
 A 3-day introductory skill-building workshop on Intel Edison development which focuses on developing IoT (Internet-of-Things) applications towards elementary prototype development with Node.js.
-This workshop is a work jointly by Intel Penang, Malaysia Digital Economy Corporation (MDEC) and Universiti Sains Malaysia.
+This workshop is a work jointly by Intel Penang, Malaysia Digital Economy Corporation (MDEC), Universiti Sains Malaysia and Universiti Putra Malaysia.

 Part 1: IoT Development with Intel Edison
 -----------------------------------------